 The life of a professional athlete is seemingly amazing, but it’s also strange in many ways.
 In most situations, it’s considered rude to ask someone how much money they make.
 This is sensitive information that’s typically kept private, especially among co-workers.

 However, if you’re an NBA player, anyone can learn exactly how much you’re being paid.
 Nowadays, it only takes a few seconds for someone to look up a player’s current salary, total career earnings, the length of their contract and even specifics of their deal (like whether they have a trade kicker or certain incentives).

-What we do know, based on the estimates from outlets such as Forbes, is that elite NBA players bring in a ton of endorsement money – even relative to other professional athletes.
+What we do know, based on the estimates from outlets such as Forbes, is that elite NBA players bring in a ton of endorsement dollars – even relative to other professional athletes.

 It’s estimated that LeBron earned $52 million in endorsements this year, meaning he single-handedly earned more than double what the 10 most marketable baseball stars combined to make.
 The NBA has a ton of star power and brands are eager to do business with the league’s top-tier talents.